 - Make a quilt!
 Work on your quilt.
 Follow the guidelines above.
 Finish your quilt by the deadline.

 - And a description.
 With your photos, you should send a brief description of your quilt , including the name if it has one and perhaps some notes on what materials and techniques you have used.
+Please make sure to say what size it is.
 When I post the photos on the blog (which I will do in batches, not in one great lump at the end) I will include that info with them, so people can see what they would be getting.